 Hi everyone, this is very special to me, is the report for my first bug bounty ever! in 2017, so far I’ve found another bugs in platforms like Facebook and Nokia, but this one will always be my favorite because was the 1st one, so I got into Twitter Security Hall of Fame (2017) via Hackerone, so here we go:

-Hi Twitter Sec team I i’ve found that some of your smtp servers are vulnerable to POODLE SSLv3 bug
+Hi Twitter Sec team I’ve found that some of your SMTP servers are vulnerable to the POODLE SSLv3 bug

 Description and impact: